 The obvious question that arises here is that why should we investigate the trends in the gender of biography articles instead of the trends in editorship, that is, observing the gender of the active editors on the Wikipedia.
-Although, it is entirely possible that the editor-gender and article-gender may not be related, a prototype research and found preliminary results that analyze the biography gender gap by date of birth, citizenship, and language suggests that these metrics correlate well with historical census data, for example.
+Although, it is entirely possible that the editor-gender and article-gender may not be related, a pilot research that analyzed the biography gender gap by date of birth, citizenship, and language suggests that these metrics correlate well with historical census data, for example.

 Over the last six months along with fellow Wikipedians we prototyped and extended this research into a paper Gender Gap Through Time and Space: A Journey Through Wikipedia Biographies and the ‘WIGI’ Index